Project Success

 Wozencraft had the pair of 20-inch Racing 300R AMS with 1.60:1 Sportmaster gearcases rigged by the respected team led by John Tomlinson at TNT Custom Marine in North Miami, Fla.
 The motors are mounted on 6-inch STR UltraLite X-Act Brackets.
 Mercury Racing integrated tie bar brackets support a Zeiger carbon fiber tie bar.
 The boat was refitted with a Mercury Racing digital helm and Mercury Racing Zero Effort DTS controls.

 “We re-worked the entire helm area,” said Wozencraft.
-“The boat has limited space on the dash so this became a bit of a project, but it was handling beautifully by Ron Muller of Electronics Unlimited in Fort Lauderdale.
+“The boat has limited space on the dash so this became a bit of a project, but it was handling beautifully by Ron Miller of Electronics Unlimited in Fort Lauderdale.
 He created a flat mounting spot for a Garmin 8612 display on the center of the dash.”

-Muller also retained a Mercury VesselView 502 SmartCraft display to the left of the wheel, and installed an new JL Audio system and cockpit and underwater RBG LED lighting by Lumishore.
+Miller also retained a Mercury VesselView 502 SmartCraft display to the left of the wheel, and installed an new JL Audio system and cockpit and underwater RBG LED lighting by Lumishore.
 The boat interior was all but gutted, and new high-back bucket forward seats, a new aft bench seat and new inwale panels were crafted by Fineline Marine Interiors of Hallandale, Fla.